Best prepaid SIM Cards for U.S. travelers and tourists 2024

 Speeds throttled after data is consumed

-Known for its great coverage, AT&T is also an excellent carrier to consider getting a SIM card from when visiting the U.S. and one of the best prepaid phone plans.
+Known for its amazing coverage, AT&T is also an excellent carrier to consider getting a SIM card from when visiting the U.S. and as such, it offers one of the best prepaid phone plans.
 It tends to have better coverage in rural areas than other carriers, so it's also a great option if you plan to be on the road a lot.
-For $30 (plus taxes and fees), AT&T Prepaid will get you 5GB of high-speed data, which is then throttled to 128Kbps.
-As always, you should check your device's compatibility with AT&T online before signing up.
+For $30 a month (taxes and fees extra), AT&T Prepaid will get you 5GB of high-speed data, which is then throttled to 128Kbps after you've utilized the data allotment.
+As always, you should check your device's compatibility with AT&T online before signing up for the plan.

-On this plan, you're able to use your mobile hotspot, and you can text to more than 230 countries.
-You'll also be able to talk, text, and use data in Mexico and Canada (though data speeds may be slow).
-And if you think you'll need more than 5GB of data, you can always upgrade to a 15GB prepaid plan for $40, which is a great deal and definitely worth considering.
+On this plan, you're able to use your mobile hotspot, and you can text to more than 230 countries around the world.
+And if you think you'll need more than 5GB of data, you can always upgrade to the 15GB prepaid plan for just $40 a month, which also includes data usage in/between the United States, Mexico and Canada.
+Also, both of these plans offer rollover data, which means any unused data gets added to the next month's data allotment.

 Best prepaid data plan